 Benefits of Embedding Videos

-There are several reasons why you should embed videos from another hosting service rather than trying to host the videos yourself.
+There are several reasons why you should embed videos into your WordPress site from another hosting service rather than trying to host the videos yourself.
 Services like YouTube will do a better job at making the video well-optimized for online viewing.
 From within a service like YouTube, you have the option to downgrade the video quality on the user’s side – where you might not have that option handling the video hosting yourself.

 When you first upload your video to a video publishing platform, like YouTube, you are also making your video easier to share and be found.
 YouTube handles all the link shortening and quick links to all the popular social networks.
 Also, with your video on YouTube – it can be found by regular YouTube viewers that might not be seeing your content on your website.
 This, in turn, will make them want to visit your website to learn more about your business, hobby, etc.